Lithuania: Kingdom of Lithuania, Grand Duchy of Lithuania and Polish–Lithuanian Commonwealth

-Trakai Island Castle, the former residence of the Grand Dukes.
-Trakai was the capital of the medieval state.
+Trakai Island Castle, the former residence of the Grand Dukes of Lithuania.
+Nearby Senieji Trakai was the capital of the medieval state in 1316–1323, before the Lithuanian capital was transferred to Vilnius by the Lithuanian monarch Gediminas.

 Changes in the territory of Lithuania from the 13th to 15th century.
 At its peak, Lithuania was the largest state in Europe.

-The first written record of the name for the country dates back to 1009 AD.
-Facing the German threat, Mindaugas in the middle of the 13th century united a large part of the Baltic tribes and founded the State of Lithuania, while in 1253 he was crowned as the Catholic King of Lithuania.
-Moreover by taking advantage of the weakened territory of the former Kievan Rus' due to the Mongol invasion, Mindaugas incorporated Black Ruthenia into Lithuania.
+The first written record of the name for the country dates to 1009 AD.
+Facing a German threat, Mindaugas in the middle of the 13th century united a large part of the Baltic tribes and founded the State of Lithuania; in 1253, he was crowned the Catholic King of Lithuania.
+Lithuanian statehood was created on the basis of Lithuania proper, where the Lithuanians tribe lived and spoke the Lithuanian language.
+Moreover, by taking advantage of the weakened territory of the former Kievan Rus' due to the Mongol invasion, Mindaugas incorporated Black Ruthenia into Lithuania.
 After Mindaugas' assassination in 1263, pagan Lithuania was again a target of the Christian crusades of the Teutonic Order and Livonian Order.
 Traidenis during his reign (1269–1282) reunified all Lithuanian lands and achieved military successes against the crusaders, fighting alongside other Baltic tribes, but was unable to militarily assist the Old Prussians in their Great Uprising.
 Traidenis' main residence was in Kernavė.

-From the late 13th century members of the Gediminids dynasty began ruling Lithuania.
+From the late 13th century, members of the Gediminids dynasty began ruling Lithuania.
 Grand Duke Gediminas consolidated a hereditary monarchy and established Vilnius as the capital city in his letters.
-Lithuania was christianized and incorporated East Slavs' territories (e.g. principalities of Minsk, Kyiv, Polotsk, Vitebsk, Smolensk, etc.) significantly expanding the Grand Duchy of Lithuania's territory, expanding to ~650,000 km2 in the first half of the 14th century.
+Lithuania was Christianised and incorporated East Slavs' territories (e.g. principalities of Minsk, Kyiv, Polotsk, Vitebsk, Smolensk, etc.) significantly expanding the Grand Duchy of Lithuania's territory to ~650,000 km2 in the first half of the 14th century.
 At the end of the 14th century Lithuania was the largest country in Europe.
 In 1385, Lithuania formed a dynastic union with Poland through the Union of Krewo.
 By the 15th century patrilineal members of the Lithuanian ruling Gediminids dynasty ruled Lithuania and Poland, as well as Hungary, Croatia, Bohemia, and Moldavia.
-Wars with the Teutonic State in 1409-1411 and in 1422 concluded with the Treaty of Melno.
+Wars with the Teutonic State in 1409–1411 and in 1422 concluded with the Treaty of Melno.